MegaJoctan/MALE5/Linear Models/README.md

 * Internal helper functions (`checkIsTrained`, `TrimNumber`, `dx_wrt_bo`, `dx_wrt_b1`) are not directly accessible from the user but support the core functionalities.
 * The class checks if the model is trained before allowing predictions using the `checkIsTrained` function.

-By understanding the theoretical foundation and using the functions provided by the `CLinearRegression` class, MQL5 users can perform linear regression for prediction and relationship analysis tasks within their programs

 ## CLogisticRegression Class: Logistic Regression for MQL5